CulturalMe/meteor-slingshot/README.md

 });
 ```

-To setup you need to generate an
+To setup CORS you need to generate an
 [auth-token](http://docs.rackspace.com/loadbalancers/api/v1.0/clb-getting-started/content/Generating_Auth_Token.html)
 and then use: